jearle/learning-programming-through-nodejs/README.md

 ## Why Node.JS?

-Node.JS is consistent across all major operating systems and provides a great way to share software.
+Node.JS is consistent across all major operating systems and provides a great way to share programs.